Reviews You Can Rely On

 Lacks warmth as a stand-alone piece for year-round use

-The Smartwool Classic All-Season Merino is a super lightweight base layer that's available for a more affordable price.
-Constructed from 88% Merino wool and 12% nylon, it is one of the lightest base layers that we've tested, while the core-spun nylon enhances both the durability and overall structure of the layer.
-The naturally odor-free Merino keeps the layer fresh, even when worn multiple times between washes, and the combination of both merrow stitch and flatlock seams prevent chafing when worn beneath a heavy backpack.
+The Smartwool Classic All-Season Merino is a super lightweight base layer that's available for a more affordable price and would be a great addition to any activity-heavy winter wardrobe.
+Constructed from 88% Merino wool and 12% nylon, it is one of the lightest base layers that we've tested.
+Yet the core-spun nylon enhances both its durability and the overall structure of the layer, making it a great choice under a bib for regular runs on your ski hill or as a top when hiking on crisp fall days.
+The naturally odor-free Merino keeps the layer fresh, even when worn multiple times between washes, and the combination of both merrow stitch and flatlock seams prevents chafing when worn beneath a heavy backpack.

 Read more: Smartwool Classic All-Season Merino review